Breaking

 What is the difference between readable and data events?

-data is push-based — fires whenever a chunk is available. readable is pull-based — you get notified that data is available, then you call .read().
+data is push-based — fires whenever a chunk is available, puts stream in flowing mode. readable is pull-based — you get notified that data is available, then you call .read().
 For 95% of code, async iteration is clearer than either.

 Are Node streams compatible with Bun and Deno?